quixio/quix-cli/docs/cli-quickstart.md

 ## Step 6: Initialize your project as a Quix project

-In your Git project directory, enter ```quix local init```.
+In your Git project directory, enter ```quix init```.
 This initializes your Quix project with a `quix.yaml` file, which describes your Quix project.
 As a convenience a `.gitignore` file is also created for you, or if one is present it is updated to ignore files such as virtual environment files, `.env` files, and so on.:

 ```
-quix local init
+quix init
 ```